 Study and practice of the language in oral and written expression.
-Fall 2012.
+Fall.
 Alternate years.
+Prerequisite: SPA 202 or placement.

 SPA 457.
 Senior Portfolio.
 1.

 In consultation with a faculty advisor, the student will assemble a portfolio of documents including course papers, an additional paper, and evidence of volunteer and professional activities.
 In addition, the student will deliver an oral presentation on past coursework before a committee of faculty and will take a nationally standardized exit test on the target language.